comses/model-packages/README.md

 1. packaging example with Docker
 2. packaging example with Nix
 3. packaging example with Reprozip
 4. Makefile to build and run all examples.
-Two run setups are available: the Mesa runserver and the headless run.
-To run one of these options from try `docker-runserver`, `docker-headless`, `nix-runserver`, `nix-headless` or `reprozip-headless` from the command line.
-A `reprozip` example of tracing a `runserver` session is not included.
+Two run setups are available: a Mesa runserver that provides interactive access by visiting `localhost:8521` and a headless run that generates data in `results/`.
+To run one of these options you can run `make docker-runserver`, `make docker-headless`, `make nix-runserver`, `make nix-headless` or `make reprozip-headless` from the command line.

-Detailed packaging instructions are available in each example package folder.
+Detailed instructions are available in each example package folder.

+## Contributing

+A `reprozip` example tracing an interactive `runserver` session was too difficult to complete (help or a PR for that would be welcome!).

+If you have any improvements or suggestions please feel free to submit a PR or create an issue.
+Thanks!